oxford-arc/arc-software-guide/docs/source/R/arc_r_packages.rst

   [user@arc-c001]$ R

-  R version 4.0.2 (2020-06-22) -- "Taking Off Again"
+R version 4.4.0 (2024-04-24) -- "Puppy Cup"
-  Copyright (C) 2020 The R Foundation for Statistical Computing
+Copyright (C) 2024 The R Foundation for Statistical Computing
-  Platform: x86_64-pc-linux-gnu (64-bit)
+Platform: x86_64-pc-linux-gnu

 R is free software and comes with ABSOLUTELY NO WARRANTY.
 You are welcome to redistribute it under certain conditions.
 Type 'license()' or 'licence()' for distribution details.

-  Natural language support but running in an English locale

 R is a collaborative project with many contributors.
 Type 'contributors()' for more information and 'citation()' on how to cite R or R packages in publications.

 Type 'demo()' for some demos, 'help()' for on-line help, or 'help.start()' for an HTML browser interface to help.
 Type 'q()' to quit R.

   > install.packages("devtools", lib="~/local/rlibs")